cpetta/sandpaper/README.md

 6. watchlint
 7. sync

 ## 1. gulp (default)
 This task
 * Sets the sourcemap flag
 * Processes CSS
 * Processes HTML
-* Processes Javascript
+* Processes JavaScript
 * Processes Typescript
-* Optamizes Images (.svg, .png, .jpg, .gif)
+* Optimizes Images (.svg, .png, .jpg, .gif)
 * Copies any remaining files to the 'stage' folder
 * Lints HTML
 * Lints CSS
-* Lints Javascript
+* Lints JavaScript
 * Lints Typescript

 ## 2. gulp rel
 This task
 * Deletes the rel folder
 * Sets the release flag
 * Processes CSS
 * Processes HTML
-* Processes Javascript
+* Processes JavaScript
 * Processes Typescript
-* Optamizes Images (.svg, .png, .jpg, .gif)
+* Optimizes Images (.svg, .png, .jpg, .gif)
 * Copies any remaining files to the 'rel' folder
 * Lints HTML
 * Lints CSS
-* Lints Javascript
+* Lints JavaScript
 * Lints Typescript

 ## 3. gulp lint
-this task
+This task
 * Lints HTML
 * Lints CSS
-* Lints Javascript
+* Lints JavaScript
 * Lints Typescript

 ## 4. gulp clean
-this task deletes the 'stage' folder.
+This task deletes the 'stage' folder.

 ## 5. gulp watch
-This task will run indefinately until the command promt is ether closed or the users presses ctrl + c. when a file is changed between the 'dev' folder and the 'stage' folder, it will process it. for instance if I make a change to a css file, and hit save, that change will be carried over to the 'stage' folder.
+This task will run indefinitely until the command prompt is ether closed or the user presses ctrl + c.
+When a file is changed between the 'dev' folder and the 'stage' folder, it will process it. for instance if I make a change to a css file, and hit save, that change will be carried over to the 'stage' folder.

 ## 6. gulp watchlint
-this task will watch for files changing just like 'gulp watch', but instead of processing them, it will output a lint report.
+This task will watch for files changing just like 'gulp watch', but instead of processing them, it will output a lint report.

 ## 7. gulp sync
-this task is the same as gulp watch, but in addition it runs a webserver on port 3000. you can open up your website in the browser, if a file in the 'dev' folder changes, it will be processed, and the browser will reload or update with the change. additionally, if multiple browsers/devices load your webpage, scrolling, clicking, and typing are all duplicated across instances.
+This task is the same as gulp watch, but in addition, it runs a webserver on port 3000.
+You can open up your website in the browser, if a file in the 'dev' folder changes, it will be processed, and the browser will reload or update with the change.
+Additionally, if multiple browsers/devices load your webpage, scrolling, clicking, and typing are all duplicated across instances.

 # Note for windows users
-To run a gulp task, run cmd or powershell, and navigate to the folder that this file is located in. ( using cd [foldername] ) Alternatively,  on windows, you can hold shift, and right click in the blank space of the folder that contains this file.
+To run a gulp task, run cmd or PowerShell, and navigate to the folder that this file is located in. (using cd [folder name]) Alternatively, on windows, you can hold shift, and right click in the blank space of the folder that contains this file.
 The context menu should have the option [open command window here]